department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/research-plan.md

 We will use Zoom and OptimalSort to conduct remote moderated card sorting sessions to observe how participants categorize different scenarios that affect facility operating statuses.
 These sessions will include a short interview with the participant.

 ## Participants and recruitment
-We will utilize the Perigean contract to reach our goal of observing **10** participants
+We will utilize the Perigean contract to reach our goal of observing **10** participants for one hour sessions.

 Criteria for recruiting: